 So what do you weed out first?
 Is it bad habits?
 Friends who wear you down more than bring you up?
 A cluttered house?
 Toxic relationships (personal or professional)?
 An unhealthy work environment?
 Whatever it is, you are your own master gardener, so own your gardens and get to work.
 All you need is a pair of nice fitting gloves (in case you run into particularly prickly weeds) a bit of time and the right mindset.

-In the spirit of personal gardening, I’ve taken this last year off from paid work, taking a personal sabbatical to do my own weeding.
+In the spirit of personal gardening, I’ve taken this last year off from paid work, focusing on a personal sabbatical to do my own weeding.
 And the benefits have been many.
 A year of trying new things, cleaning out the house #mariekondo style, painting, gardening, traveling, sharing 69 cups of coffee with the community, spending time with friends and family, reading and writing.
 Yes, lots of me time.
 And it has been such a gift.
 And now I’m ready for the next big thing in my professional life because I did the weeding I needed to do.
 For me.
 I encourage you to do the same, whatever that looks like for you in your life at this moment.

 Are you motivated to start your own personal garden weeding?
 Here’s a weeding exercise if you are ready to get to work.
 Answer these three questions (really, get a paper and pencil), then prioritize your lists.